falon/dmarc-assistant/README.md

 13. `cp -p system.conf_default system.conf`.
 Configure some detail about syslog and path of *opendkim-genkey*.
 Also set the default SPF and DMARC records.
 	1. If `template = FALSE` the GUI provides the ability to directly write the record.
 This could be dangerous.
 	2. If `template = TRUE` the GUI provides a standard template within you can write the record.
 14. `cp -p spf_config.php_default spf_config.php`.
 While we don't suggest to modify `$qualifiers` array, you probably must arrange the `$modifiers`.
 This last one is an array of SPF modifiers which will appear in SPF template.
-For instance, if you add a modifier like `include:_spfbulk.example.com`, then if your cure to provide a DNS record for that.
+For instance, if you add a modifier like `include:_spfbulk.example.com`, then is your cure to provide a DNS record for that.
 15. Enter the web site and click on Info link on the right upper corner.
 Check at your setup.
 	- For your convenience, you could erase the file setup.php after you checked the info provided.
 Or you could change the permission to 000 (`chmod 000 setup.php`).